zifeo/terraform-openstack-rke2/README.md

 ## Infomaniak [example](./example/infomaniak.tf)

-A stable and fully-equiped Kubernetes cluster in Switzerland for as little as CHF 11.—/month (at the time of writing):
+A stable, performent and fully-equiped Kubernetes cluster in Switzerland for as little as CHF 11.—/month (at the time of writing):
 - nginx-ingress with floating ip (perfect under Cloudflare)
 - cinder-csi storage classes (retain, delete)
 - 1 server 1cpu/2go (= master)
 - 1 agent 1cpu/2go (= worker)

+Quick benchmarks confirmed that the price/performance outperformed outperforms Scaleway Kubernetes offering.

 | flavour                                                      | CHF/month |
 |--------------------------------------------------------------|-----------|